Collection:

 Antihistamines are medicines used to treat allergy symptoms.
 This group of drugs inhibits the effects produced by histamine.

-Histamine is involved in many physiological processes in the body by binding to different receptors when it detects a foreign allergen.
-Antihistamines inhibit H1 receptors.
+Histamine is involved in many physiological processes in the body by binding to various receptors when it detects a foreign allergen; antihistamines inhibit the H1 receptors.

-Allergy antihistamines are used to treat symptoms caused by the action of histamine: rhinitis, allergic conjunctivitis, hives, itchy skin from various causes, irritative coughs, insect bites, colds, nausea and dizziness, poor appetite and minor sleep problems.
+Antihistamines for allergy are used to treat symptoms caused by histamine action: rhinitis, allergic conjunctivitis, hives, itchy skin of various causes, irritative cough, insect bites, colds, nausea and dizziness, lack of appetite and minor sleep problems.

-There are many different antihistamines marketed to treat allergy symptoms, with very different compositions, mechanisms of action and side effects.
-The physician will determine which is the most appropriate for each type of allergy according to the patient.
+There are a multitude of antihistamines marketed to treat allergy symptoms, with very different compositions, mechanisms of action and side effects.
+The physician will determine which is most appropriate for each type of allergy on a case-by-case basis.

-Classical or first-generation antihistamines: these are molecules that penetrate well into the CNS and are not very selective in their actions.
-They are used mainly for allergic rhinoconjunctivitis, itching, urticaria, coughing, nausea, prevention of motion sickness and insomnia.
+• Classical or first-generation antihistamines: these are molecules that penetrate well into the CNS and are not very selective in their actions.
+They are used mainly for allergic rhinoconjunctivitis, itching, hives, cough, nausea, prevention of motion sickness and insomnia.
 They are rapidly metabolised, so the dosage is usually 3 or 4 times a day.

-Non-sedative or second-generation antihistamines: these are drugs derived from the previous ones, but with a more selective action and less distribution.
-They are used for allergic rhinoconjunctivitis and urticaria and are the first choice in these cases, but not for other purposes (dizziness, insomnia, etc.).
+• Non-sedative or second-generation antihistamines: these are drugs derived from the previous ones, but with a more selective action and less distribution.
+They are used for allergic rhinoconjunctivitis and urticaria, being the first choice in these cases, but not for other purposes (dizziness, insomnia...).
 They are usually taken once a day.

 Most common antihistamines